 BBus (Accounting) (Swinburne University of Technology).
 Member, Master Builders Association

 Phil is Co-Chair of the Capital Campaign to raise the necessary funds for the JHC redevelopment.
 He is a member of The Project Control Group overseeing the construction currently and sits on The Finance and Risk Committee.

 His mother came to Australia from Poland in 1933.
 Phil volunteers to ensure we educate for the future and preserve the memory of the Shoah.

 BSc (University of Melbourne), Cert.
 III and IV Fitness.

-Melanie is on the board representing the 3rd generation.
-She is currently contributing to a project with Maccabi Australia, designed to assist sports players across the country to remember the Holocaust on Yom Hashoah (Holocaust Remembrance Day).
+Mel is on the board representing the 3rd generation.
+She currently organizes an annual initiative with Maccabi Australia, designed to assist sports players throughout the country across multiple generations to remember the Holocaust on Yom HaShoah (Holocaust Remembrance Day).

 BCom (University of Melbourne); BIS (University of Melbourne)

 Simon is one of Australia’s leading evangelists on Innovative Change, having delivered Keynotes, Lectures, Workshops and Collaboration Programs to leadership teams including at board levels.
 Simon has over 20 years experience working in advisory and consulting roles to Australia’s largest organisations, specifically around new and leading-edge technologies, and has co-founded three different business centred around innovation and disruptive technologies.

 Simon’s grandparents were survivors of the Holocaust, resulting in a need to educate that has been ingrained in Simon.
 He has been actively involved in the JHC for over 13 years.